How to Run the brew upgrade Command on macOS Every Day

 - Add the following XML code to the file:

-<?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>Label</key> <string>com.example.brewupgrade</string> <key>ProgramArguments</key> <array> <string>/usr/local/bin/brew</string> <string>upgrade</string> </array> <key>StartCalendarInterval</key> <dict> <key>Hour</key> <integer>8</integer> <key>Minute</key> <integer>0</integer> </dict> </dict> </plist>
+<?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>Label</key> <string>com.example.brewupgrade</string> <key>ProgramArguments</key> <array> <string>/usr/local/bin/brew</string> <string>upgrade</string> </array> <key>StartCalendarInterval</key> <dict> <key>Hour</key> <integer>8</integer> <key>Minute</key> <integer>0</integer> </dict> </dict> </plist>This code defines a

-command using the full path to the brew executable at 8:00am every day. -
+launchdjob with a label ofcom.example.brewupgradethat runs thebrew upgradecommand using the full path to the brew executable at 8:00am every day. -

 Save the file with a

-. - Open Terminal and run the following command to copy the
+.plistextension.
+For example, you could save it asbrewupgrade.plist. - Open Terminal and run the following command to copy the

-file to the LaunchAgents folder:cp /path/to/brewupgrade.plist ~/Library/LaunchAgents/
+.plistfile to the LaunchAgents folder:cp /path/to/brewupgrade.plist ~/Library/LaunchAgents/Replace

-file you created. - Run the following command to load the launchd work:
+/path/to/brewupgrade.plistwith the path to the.plistfile you created. - Run the following command to load the launchd work:

-launchctl load ~/Library/LaunchAgents/brewupgrade.plist
+launchctl load ~/Library/LaunchAgents/brewupgrade.plist - The

-command will now run automatically at 8:00am every day.
-You can check that the job is loaded by running the following command:launchctl list | grep com.example.brewupgrade
+brew upgradecommand will now run automatically at 8:00am every day.
+You can check that the job is loaded by running the following command:launchctl list | grep com.example.brewupgradeReplace

-file.
+com.example.brewupgradewith the label you used in your.plistfile.
 If the job is loaded, you should see its PID and status.

 Which Method Should You Use?

-command on macOS.
+Both methods are effective for automating the brew upgrade command on macOS.
 The main difference between the two is the level of complexity involved:

 - Using cron is relatively straightforward, as it involves creating a simple text file and running a single command.